dagstuhl-publishing/latex/README.md

 (these two may be useful in a wider context) and

 - a customizable metadata reader which collects the metadata contained in a LaTeX file and converts it into a structured collection of UTF8-encoded strings.

+Dagstuhl Publishing removes all comments from LaTeX files first, so the methods work best with comment-free LaTeX code.

 Installation: `composer require dagstuhl/latex`